ckmanalytix/modularity-density/README.md

 [1] CHEN M, KUZMIN K, SZYMANSKI BK.
 Community detection via maximization of modularity and its variants.
 IEEE Transactions on Computational Social Systems.
 1(1), 46–65, 2014

+[2] MULA S, VELTRI G. A new measure of modularity density for community detection.
+Arxiv. arXiv:1908.08452 2019.